PLAN WITH PURPOSE.

 Senior Health

 Guardianships and conservatorships are drastic and very invasive.
 They strip individuals of their legal autonomy and establish the guardian as the sole decision maker.
-To become a guardian requires strong evidence of legal incapacity, and approval by a judge, explains an article titled “Guardianships Should Be a Last Resort–Consider These Less Draconian Options First” from Kiplinger.
-They should not be undertaken unless there is a serious need to do so.
-Once they’re in place, guardianships are difficult to undo.
+To become a guardian requires strong evidence of legal incapacity and approval by a judge.
+As an article from Justice.gov explains, guardianship is governed by state law, and each state has its own set of guardianship laws, with varying terminology and procedures, and these proceedings can remove a broad spectrum of rights from an individual.
+Guardianships should not be undertaken unless there is a serious need to do so, as once they’re in place, they are difficult to undo.

 Some families take the step of making a family member a joint owner on a bank, home, or an investment account.
 This sounds like a neat and simple solution, but assets are vulnerable if the co-owner has any creditor issues or risk exposure.
 A joint owner also doesn’t have the same fiduciary responsibility as a POA.
 While client’s are often quick to suggest this solution, it often comes at the cost of family harmony.